glolichen/brainrot/README.md

 # Brainrot

-[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) for Gen Alpha and Philip Han.
+[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) for Gen Alpha and [@philiphan0109](https://github.com/philiphan0109/).
 Just like Brainfuck, Brainrot is Turing-complete, so any computer program can theoretically be written in this glorious language.

 ## Compiler Usage